Way #6

 We have adapted the Maces’ idea to the goals involved in Loving Tenderly, and we call it the Tenderness Potential Inventory (TPI).
 The fourteen statements represent desirable behaviors or results of such behaviors involved in the Six Steps of Loving Tenderly.
 We include them here as a reminder of the learnings in the previous chapters, and also as a series of goals that demonstrate the potential progress we can continue to make together in Sweetening and Deepening Our Closeness.

 Rate yourselves as a couple on a scale of one to ten, with one being “rarely” and ten being “always.”
+You are scoring your relationship, rather than the amount that either of you contributed to that score, which you can address later in your discussion.
 Complete the ratings separately and then discuss them together.
 It will highlight results that will hopefully please you and will also highlight areas of special growth potential.
 (At the end of this chapter there is a printable version of this Inventory.)

 1. Because we share them, we usually know the feelings each other has been feeling lately.